jimholmes/Abstracts/Abstracts.md

     * Some topics driven completely by attendees
 * Exercises and group discussion throughout session

+**Takeaways**

+* Anyone can learn the skills and empathy to be a great leader
+* Draw on traits and behaviors from leaders you admire in order to form your own leadership style
+* Learn about communication and how the business works

 **Audience** Anyone

 [Deck from Romania Testing Conference&mdash;both breakout session and all day workshop](https://speakerdeck.com/jimholmes/leading-an-it-team-workshop)